LAIR-Lab/lair-lab.github.io/content/project/bistablegripper/index.md

 ---
-title: Variable Stiffness Robotic Finger (2025-Present)
+title: Variable Stiffness Robotic Finger
-summary: Variable stiffness robotic finger using bistable structures
+summary: (2025-Present) Develpoment of a robotic finger capable of modifying the finger stiffness by using bistable mechanical structures

 tags:
   - bistable